Petit Serail: History

-The Petit Serail was planned as a civic center following the Tanzimat reform and according to the Beirut municipality project of 1878.
-The northern side of Sahet el-Bourj was chosen as a strategic site since it occupied the heart of the new extra-mural city.
-The new structure was commissioned by Beirut mayor Ibrahim Fakhri Bey, construction began in 1881 at the site of a former saray that was ordered demolished by the Wali Hamdi Pasha.
+The Petit Serail was conceived as a civic centre in accordance with the Tanzimat reforms and the Beirut Municipality’s urban development plan of 1878.
+The northern edge of Sahet el-Bourj was selected for its strategic position at the core of the expanding extramural city.
+Commissioned by Beirut’s mayor Ibrahim Fakhri Bey, construction commenced in 1881 on the site of an earlier saray ordered demolished by the wali Hamdi Pasha.

-The serail was built by Bechara Effendi Avedissian, chief engineer of the Vilayet of Syria and Youssef Effendi Khayat, engineer of the city of Beirut, but the project ran into financial difficulties as attested by a number of correspondence letters between the Wali of Syria Ahmad Hamdi Pasha and the Porte.
-Hamdi Pasha took up a loan form the Ottoman Bank, mortgaged public buildings and imposed new taxes in order to furnish the new serail's offices.
-In 1883, a park was inaugurated in the square in front of the Serail.
-The park was called "Hamidie" in honor of the reigning Sultan Abdul Hamid II, but was more commonly known as the Menshieh garden.
-The Petit Serail was inaugurated three years after the beginning of construction works in 1884.
+The building was executed by Bechara Effendi Avedissian, chief engineer of the Vilayet of Syria, and Youssef Effendi Khayat, engineer of the city of Beirut.
+The project encountered financial constraints, as evidenced by correspondence between the wali of Syria, Ahmad Hamdi Pasha, and the Porte.
+To finance the works and equip the offices, Hamdi Pasha secured a loan from the Ottoman Bank, mortgaged public properties, and imposed additional taxes.
+In 1883, a public garden was inaugurated in the square facing the Serail.
+Named the “Hamidie” in honour of Sultan Abdul Hamid II, it was more commonly known as the Menshieh garden.
+The Petit Serail was formally inaugurated in 1884, three years after construction began.